drflorianberger/TopicsInPhysics/book/week1/randomvar.md

 \sigma^2 = \sum_i^6 i^2 \frac{1}{6} - 3.5^2 = 2.9
 $$

-and for the 4 faces die, we obtain
+and for the 4-faces die, we obtain

 $$
 \sigma^2 = \sum_{i=2}^5 i^2 \frac{1}{4} - 3.5^2 = 1.25